nortikin/sverchok/docs/nodes/surface/adaptive_tessellate.rst

   "sharp edges" (if any).
 If you happen to know where such edges should be (in terms of surface's U/V coordinates), use the "AddUVPoints" input.
-* When surface curvature values are used, the node may not handle very well so-called "signular points" of the surface (if it happens to have any) - places where different values of U/V coordinates are mapped into one point in space.
+* When surface curvature values are used, the node may not handle very well so-called "singular points" of the surface (if it happens to have any) - places where different values of U/V coordinates are mapped into one point in space.
 For example, a sphere with usual polar parametrisation has such points at the poles.